GrzegorzHolui/JobOffers/README.md

 # Job Offers - Backend

-A brief description of what this project does and who it's for
+A brief description of what this project does and who it's forThis project is a web application created in Spring Boot which allows users to search for and add new job offers.
+To build the architecture of the project, I used the Ports-and-Adapters pattern.
+This project's goal is to group offers from all sites in one place.

 ## API Reference